doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Started building my project on classification of a processed EMG signal today.
 Tried coding in a functional manner, which is quite opposite to my reckless way of writing programs.

 **Thoughts** : Organised all the parts of the problem and I'm really satisfied with the way it works.

+# 100 Days Of Code - Log

+### Day 54: July 18, 2020

+**Today's Progress**:  Tried implementing GridSearchCV to determine the optimum hyperparameters of my SVM today.
+I don't know if I messed up somewhere, coz it's been a while and the code is still being processed.
+I thought it would consume less time than the looping method to get the parameters, but it didn't help me much.

+**Thoughts** : So, I'm leaving it like that and going for a nap.
+Hopefully I wake up to a fully interpreted code.